ZIMBABYE – The Trip

 The Mosi-oa-Tunya/Victoria Falls is the largest curtain of falling water in the world; it is 1708 m wide and with up to 500 million litres per minute descending at 70 m (Devil’s Cataract), 72 m (Main Falls), 95 M (Horseshoe Falls), 107 m (Rainbow Falls), 85 m (Eastern Cataract).
 Eight spectacular gorges of igneous origin (i.e. comprising basalts) and several islands in the core zone serve as breeding sites for four endangered and migratory bird species, such as the Taita Falcon and Black Eagle.

-The riverine ‘rainforest’ within the waterfall splash zone is a fragile ecosystem of discontinuous forest on sandy alluvium, dependent upon maintenance of abundant water and high humidity resulting from the spray plume of about 500 m.
-A direct frontage viewing of the falls is possible from both Zambia and Zimbabwe.
+The riverine ‘rainforest’ within the waterfall splash zone is a fragile ecosystem of discontinuous forest on sandy alluvium, dependent upon the maintenance of abundant water and high humidity resulting from the spray plume of about 500 m.
+A direct frontage viewing of the falls is possible from both Zambia and Zimbabwe.|

 These gorges take a zigzag course for about 150 km along the Zambezi River below the falls.
 Seven previous waterfalls occupied the seven gorges below the present falls, and the Devil’s Cataract in Zimbabwe is the starting point for cutting back to a new waterfall.
 In addition, an aerial view of the falls shows possible future waterfall positions.
-Stone artefacts of Homo habilis dating three million years, stone tools of the middle Stone Age and weapons, adornments and digging tools of the late Stone Age that indicate occupation by hunter-gatherers.

-The Zambezi River is 2693 km long with a rain catchment area receiving 1.4 m of rain annually, most in November to March.
+The Zambezi River is 2693 km long with a rain catchment area receiving 1.4 m of rain annually, most from November to March.
 It is the highest, widest most continuing falling waterfall in the world.

 Niagra.
 51 m high, 1203 m wide, 2407 cubic m/sec

-Iguasu.
+Iguazu.
 82 m high, 2700 m wide, 1746 cubic m/sec

 Victoria.
 107 m high, 1737 m wide, 1100 cubic m/sec

-Entrance immediately after the Zimbabwe border.
 Entrance fee US$50.
 As the falls today were at full volume, the amount of mist was intense obscuring large areas of the falls.
 S

 pray was like a tropical downpour at times.
-We stopped at all the viewpoints ending right at the bridge over the Zambezi.
+We stopped at all the viewpoints ending at the bridge over the Zambezi.
 Walk back along the same path.
 We stopped at the entrance cafe for a snack and to dry off in the sun.

 VICTORIA FALLS